ArcadiaPower/connect-react/README.md

 Determines which API the Utility Connect front-end points to

 - `local`: Use this if you are interfacing with a local API. **You will almost never need this option.**
-- `staging`: This references our staging API.
+- `sandbox`: This references our sandbox API.
 Use this in your development and staging environments.
 - `production`: This references our production API. **Only use this in your production app.**

 #### `create` scope